Audio Review: ‘Slave to Sensation’ by Nalini Singh

 Both human and animal, Lucas Hunter is a changeling hungry for the very sensations the Psy disdain.
 After centuries of uneasy coexistence, these two races are now on the verge of war over the brutal murders of several changeling women.
 Lucas is determined to find the Psy killer who butchered his packmate, and Sascha is his ticket into their closely guarded society.
 But he soon discovers that this ice-cold Psy is very capable of passion - and that the animal in him is fascinated by her.
 Caught between their conflicting worlds, Lucas and Sascha must remain bound to their identities - or sacrifice everything for a taste of darkest temptation.

-I give this book five stars and look forward to reading the rest of the series from Nalini Singh.
-I’m determined to catch up. 🙂
+I give this book five stars and look forward to reading the rest of Nalini Singh’s series.
+I’m determined to catch up. ?